 As stated in this policy, once a student turns 18, the rights to his/her educational records transfers to the student.
 The release of educational records to a parent becomes permissive and not a right.
 At that point, the school gets to decide if it wants to release educational records to parents.
 The student, however, doesn't have the right to object one way or the other.
-If the parents don't establish dependency, once the student turns 18, the parents don't have an absolute right to see their student is claimed by either of their parents (regardless of custody issues, or filing jointly or separately) as a dependency, the parents have no right to see their student's educational records once the student turns 18.
+If the parents don't establish dependency, once the student turns 18, the parents don't have an absolute right to see their student's educational records.
+"Dependency" in this regard is defined according to the IRS; if the student is claimed by either of their parents (regardless of custody issues, or filing jointly or separately) as a dependent, then the rights of the parent once the student turns 18 is as described.
+Without dependency, the parents have no right to see their student's educational records once the student turns 18.